Selecting a Bone Graft Delivery Device

 Devices for bone graft delivery are highly effective to improve the oral structure of a patient’s mouth, especially for those who are unable to wear dentures.
 As with any surgery, there are risks and complications that the patient should be made aware of prior to this long process in order to achieve the best success.
 However, over 2 million patients are becoming more able to achieve healthy and beautiful smiles as the trend is moving from traditional bone grafts to improved bone graft substitute methods.

-What You Need to Know About Bone Grafting Technology
+What You Need to Know About The Technology Behind The Synthetic Bone Graft

 10 Mar 2020

 Emerging technology in the surgery field has risen in the 21st century.
 Technology has led to the production of surgical tools that have further eased surgery and made procedures that seemed impossible possible.

 Statistics done by the U.S Bureau of labor indicate that there are 38,600 practicing surgeons in the U.S as of 2017.
 With the increase in emerging technologies for surgery, the number of surgeons will grow exponentially by over 5%.

 One of these emerging technologies is bone grafting technology, a technique that oversees transplantation for bone repair.
 In this case, the allograft is bone tissue.
 It is worth noting that over 2 million bone graft surgery procedures have been successful.